 A suspended Egg Harbor Township doctor who pulled a gun when law enforcement came with search warrants last summer is now charged in his wife’s 2012 killing.

-April Kauffman’s death was the result of a murder-for-hire that included a long-term alliance between the former doctor and the Pagan motorcycle gang, Atlantic County Prosecutor Damon Tyner said during press conference Tuesday.
+April Kauffman’s death was the result of a murder-for-hire that included a long-term alliance between the former doctor and the Pagans Motorcycle Club, Atlantic County Prosecutor Damon Tyner said during press conference Tuesday.

 “He has consistently denied any involvement in her homicide,” defense attorney Ed Jacobs told BreakingAC.

 Neither Jacobs — who is trying a case in New York — nor his law partner, Lou Barbone, knew about the charges beforehand.
 They were made aware of the press conference by the media.

 April Kauffman was looking to divorce her husband, and threatened to use the information she learned about a drug enterprise as leverage, Tyner said.

 Instead, her husband allegedly said he would sooner kill the veterans advocate and radio host rather than grant a divorce and lose “half his empire,” Tyner said.

 In all, eight people have been charged with racketeering in connection with the illegal drug trade going through the former doctor’s practice.

 April Kauffman was found dead in the bedroom of the Linwood home she and her husband shared May 10, 2012.